Professor Caron Beaton-Wells

-Between 2012 and 2016, Caron was Associate Dean for the undergraduate and masters programs, and a member of the Law School’s executive team.
-Since 2015 she has been leading the development of the Law School’s first fully online masters program, in global competition and consumer law.
+Caron has been Associate Dean of the Law School’s undergraduate and masters programs and a member of the School’s executive management team.
+She was the founding Program Director for the School’s first online masters program, in global competition and consumer law.
 This program harnesses the power of technology and draws on an international faculty associated with the Law School, to offer in-depth rigorous and highly innovative masters level courses in competition and consumer law to students from around the world.

-American Bar Association, Sections of Antitrust Law, International Law
+- American Bar Association, Section of Antitrust Law